Most pipelines are not pipelines. They are wish lists with stages attached.

 Can you trust what is in the CRM, or are you making decisions on half-filled records?

-1. Every opportunity has a defined close date that is updated when reality changes, not left at the original guess.
+- Every opportunity has a close date that is updated when the timeline changes, not left at the original guess from three months ago.

-2. Contact roles (decision maker, champion, influencer) are documented on every deal above your average contract value.
+- Contact roles (economic buyer, champion, technical evaluator) are documented on every deal above your median contract value (Annual Contract Value).

-3. Next steps are specific and dated — not "follow up" or "check in."
+- Next steps are specific and dated ("Send revised SOW by Thursday" not "follow up").

-4. Closed-lost deals have a structured reason captured within 48 hours of loss.
+- Closed-lost deals have a structured reason captured within 48 hours.
+Free-text entries like "timing" or "went dark" do not count.

-5. Revenue fields (amount, recurring vs. one-time, product line) are complete on 90%+ of opportunities.
+- Revenue fields (amount, recurring versus one-time, product line) are complete and accurate on 90%+ of opportunities.

 Your score: ___ / 25